After a car accident, most people assume the hard part is over once the wreck is behind them. Unfortunately, that is never the case.

 Social media is a quiet but powerful threat to car accident claims.
 Yes, insurance companies review Facebook, Instagram, and other platforms for posts that can be used to challenge injury claims.

-Those innocent photos or comments can be taken out of context.
-A picture of you smiling at a family event or a post saying “doing okay” may be used to argue that your injuries are not as serious as claimed.
+Insurance companies can take even innocent photos or comments out of context.
+A picture of you smiling at a family event or a post saying “doing okay” may be used to argue that your injuries are less serious than you claim.

 These insurers look for anything that creates doubt.
 The safest approach is to avoid posting about the accident, your injuries, or your recovery until your claim is resolved.